philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 **Academic/Scientific research** is what we are most familiar with.
 Anyone who cites numbers about COVID-19 death rates, case counts, transmissibility, and the like is making use of the output of the academic/scientific research world.
 If there's one thing that outsiders might know about this world's methods, it's the idea of _statistical validity_.
 Most of us don't really understand statistical validity, but we know it's important and difficult to achieve, and if we don't like what a given research product seems to say, the easiest way to discredit it is to find some flaw related to statistical validity.

 **Small-Scale Research** is something you'll come to understand via this guide.
-Small-Scale Research (SSR) uses methods that untrained researchers can use without getting wacky results to enable better decision-making within businesses.
-SSR keeps the cost reasonable by keeping the scope very narrow and using methods that generate insight and contextual richness rather than definitive declarations about cause-effect.
+Small-Scale Research (SSR) can enable better decision-making within businesses using methods that untrained researchers can use without getting wacky results.
+SSR keeps the cost reasonable by keeping the scope very narrow and using methods that generate insight and contextual richness rather than definitive declarations about cause-effect or extremely precise measurements.

-**Business Research** is a superset of SSR that seeks to understand cause-effect in the context of a business decision.
-Business research also seeks to measure the under-measured in order to help manage risk.
-And finally, there is a branch of business research that uses inexpensive research methods to earn visibility and trust through social signaling but without supporting (or being on the hook for) any specific decision.
+**Business Research** is a superset of SSR.
+There are 3 approaches to business research:

+1. Seek to understand cause-effect in the context of a business decision.
+2. Measure the under-measured in order to help manage risk.
+3. Use inexpensive research methods to earn visibility and trust through social signaling but without supporting (or being on the hook for) any specific decision.

 The next chapter of this guide will much more fully explain academic/scientific and business research so we can clearly see where SSR fits in between these two much larger worlds.